bragagnololu/OptStations/README.md

     res = 0.025 # resolution to save the images (the smaller, the heavier the file size!)

 More information regarding the methodology can be found in the paper.
+Data for code reproduction are located in the DATA.rar file.